CV Preparation Tips & Sample CV

 Suggestions for Preparing a Curriculum Vitae For Residency Applications

 We will request a CV from you in your Junior year for our use during the MSPE process.
-Dawn Roberts (410-706-7689 or email@example.com ) will collect these and will be available for consultation in their preparation.
+Dawn Roberts (410-706-7689 or firstname.lastname@example.org) will collect these and will be available for consultation in their preparation.
 ERAS will request much of this data, but it will not be a straight upload of your CV.
 However, it will be great to have it completed and reviewed to use as a reference.
-This document should typically be 1-3 pages in length.
-However, if you have a previous career, a number of publications or extensive volunteering etc., it may be as long as it needs to be without unnecessary padding.
-You will also use your CV to write the 'Unique Characteristics' portion of your Dean's letter.
+This document should be as long as you need it to be especially if you have a previous career, a number of publications or extensive volunteering etc. You should avoid unnecessary padding.
+You will also use your CV to write the 'Unique Characteristics' portion of your MSPE.
 Download a sample of a 'Unique Characteristics' paragraph.

 An academic CV differs from a commercial resumé in a number of ways: they are more conservative and fonts are of a standard type, such as Times New Roman, and consistent in size, normally 10 -12 point.
 You may want to occasionally use bold or italics for headings, etc., but don’t overdo it.
 Avoid a glitzy appearance.
 The CV needn’t state a purpose, as the residency program will be well aware of that.
-In general, do not include paragraphs describing the nature of prior employment.
+In general, do not include long paragraphs describing the nature of prior employment that may be clinically irrelevant.
 It is not necessary to refer to letters of reference (e.g., "References available on request") since you will include them anyway with your application.
 Keep margins to one inch on all sides, and leave enough white space that the material is easily read.

 For medical school, indicate that your degree is "expected (date of graduation)."
 People look for holes in your life, and there should be no extended period of time unaccounted for.
 It is better to say that you worked at McDonald’s for a year (and what’s wrong with that?) than to have them wonder whether you were in jail.
 Include activities in which you participated before medical school, including your college years.
 Even certain pre-college achievements (e.g., high school valedictorian, Eagle Scout) may be relevant.
 Programs are likely to be interested in any evidence of organizational activity, athletics, leadership, community service, medically related activities (whether paid or volunteer), research (whether or not you published) and extended travel for any reason.
 If your activities were done under the auspices of an institution (e.g., your college) include that.